 - • to other parts of China, including Macau and Hong Kong, in the last 14 days and have a cough, high temperature or shortness of breath (even if it's mild)

-- • to Thailand, Japan, Taiwan, Singapore, Republic of Korea or Malaysia in the last 14 days and have a cough, high temperature or shortness of breath (even if it's mild)
+- • to Thailand, Japan, Taiwan, Singapore, Republic of Korea, Malaysia or Northern Italy in the last 14 days and have a cough, high temperature or shortness of breath (even if it's mild)

 • in close contact with someone with confirmed coronavirus